 With its rich history, beautiful palaces and pulsating souks, head to Morocco’s Red City this spring for a cultural experience like no other.
 The Bahia Palace is the result of a heart-warming real life rags to riches story and is perhaps Marrakech’s most famous attraction.
 Set within eight hectares of lush gardens lined with fruit trees, this exquisite palace was built for Si Moussa, a lowly slave who worked his way up the ranks to become the Sultan’s Grand Vizier, and would later house the Résident Général when Morocco was a French protectorate, thus playing a vital role in the nation’s modern history.
 Equally spectacular are the Saadian Tombs, located in the city’s Kasbah district.
 Considered one of the best-preserved remains of Marrakech’s golden age, this royal necropolis, full of marble sepulchres and beautifully written inscriptions, was sealed off for over two centuries as a mark of respect for the Saadi dynasty, but was rediscovered by the French in the early twentieth century and has been a popular tourist destination ever since.
 After taking in the major landmarks head for the world-renowned souks.
 Prepare for your senses to go into overdrive as you wander through the labyrinth of tightly packed alleyways, all brimming with stalls offering everything from aromatic spices to luxurious pieces of jewellery.

 Despite only being founded in 1905, Vegas’ neon lights and poker tables quickly made it the entertainment capital of the world.
 Each year millions of visitors descend on its world famous Strip to experience the electric atmosphere of Sin City’s casinos and shows.
 Home to some of the world’s most famous gambling houses, including Caesar’s Palace and the Venetian, which features replicas of Venice’s most famous landmarks, the thrill of Vegas attracts amateur gamblers and high rollers alike, all eager to soak up a piece of the action.
-However, Vegas offers so much more than slot machines and roulette wheels.
-This March alone will see some of the most distinguished global entertainment stars coming to town, including Rod Stewart, Shania Twain and Lionel Richie, whilst illusionists Penn & Teller and David Copperfield leave audiences speechless throughout the year.
+However, Vegas offers so much more than slot machines and roulette wheels., with some of the most distinguished global entertainment stars coming to town along with illusionists Penn & Teller and David Copperfield who will leave audiences speechless throughout the year.
 In recent years Vegas is also considered to have replaced New York as the Mecca of boxing, with multi-million dollar bouts regularly staged at the city’s leading casinos.
 If you’re lucky enough to get a ringside seat, expect to see a who’s who of the showbiz world, with A-list celebrities eager to be seen.
 The Strip is also home to a range of exceptional culinary experiences, but the highlight is undoubtedly the late Joël Robouchon’s eponymous restaurant, located in an art-deco townhouse within the MGM Grand.
 Considered the greatest chef of his generation, with 30 Michelin stars to his name (including three for his Vegas restaurant), his menu is a treat for the palette.
 Particular highlights include the Oscetra caviar and the truffled langoustine ravioli.

 A haven for the taste buds, Vietnam should feature on every foodie’s bucket list.
 Just like Marrakech, Vietnam was heavily influenced by France’s presence in the country during the 19th and 20th centuries.
 Indeed, ever since the introduction of coffee by a French priest in the 1850s, it has become a highly lucrative business for the country, with Vietnam now ranked as the second highest global exporter of coffee.
 In the West coffee drinking is often associated with takeaway cups being chugged down by tired-looking commuters desperate for a speedy pick-me-up.
 However, Vietnam has a more civilised coffee culture, with groups of friends and families using cafés as a meeting place to relax and converse over a steaming brew.
 The drink has now become so popular within the country that it is even infused into yoghurts and smoothies.
 After quenching your thirst, allow your senses to be overpowered by fragrant street-food stalls, offering the country’s most famous delicacies, including rice noodle soup, caramelised pork belly and hot & sour soup.
 Away from the hubbub of the cities, Vietnam is a country of outstanding natural beauty.
 For lovers of adventure, there is no better place to visit than Ha Long Bay, recognised as a UNESCO World Heritage site since 1994.
 Sail around the Bay’s thousands of limestone islands in style on board a luxury cruise – some cruises even offer spa facilities!
 If you have time, it is also worth taking in Hoi An’s ancient town, known for its enthralling blend of French and Chinese architecture, as well as its stunning evening lantern displays by the Riverside.
 It has the added benefit of easy access to the nearby Cham Islands, which are ideal for water sport enthusiasts.